How Much Protein Do You Need Daily? – A Clear Guide with a Chart for All Age Groups

 Can You Eat Too Much Protein?

 Too much protein is usually safe for healthy people.
 Aim for a balanced diet and stay hydrated.
 Avoid using excessive supplements without seeking medical advice.
-The key is: How Much Protein Do You Need Daily to listen to your body and not overload unnecessarily.
+The key is how much protein you need daily to listen to your body and not overload unnecessarily.

 • 1.6–2.0 g/kg is safe for most adults